-- (a) The procedures required by the firm's policies on engagement quality control review have been performed; - (b) The engagement quality control review has been completed before the date of the auditor's report; and - (c) The reviewer is not aware of any unresolved matters that would cause the reviewer to believe that the significant judgments the engagement team made and the conclusions they reached were not appropriate.
+- (a) The procedures required by the firm's policies on engagement quality control review have been performed; - (b) The engagement quality control review has been completed before the date of the auditor's report; and - (c) The reviewer is not aware of any unresolved matters that would cause the reviewer to believe that the significant judgments the engagement team made and the conclusions they reached were not appropriate.7

-In case the Board decides to retain documentation requirements along the lines of paragraph 14 of the proposed standard, we are concerned specifically that the Board's intent in paragraphs 14(b), (d), and (e) is unclear as described in the following paragraphs.
+If the Board decides to retain a new set of documentation requirements as proposed in paragraph 14 of the Proposed Standard, we are concerned particularly that the Board's intent in paragraphs 14(b) and (e) is unclear as described in the following paragraphs.

 Paragraph 14(b) requires that the areas of the engagement subject to the engagement quality review be documented.
 In our view, an entire engagement is subject to the engagement quality review.
-However, if that interpretation is what the Board intended, it would not seem necessary to document that the engagement was subject to an engagement quality review, as that point would be selfevident from the engagement quality reviewer's concurring approval of issuance of the auditor's report.
-If the Board's intention is for the documentation to reflect which individual work papers were reviewed or something else, we recommend that the Board clarify that point.
+However, if that interpretation is what the Board intended, it would not seem necessary to document that the engagement was subject to an engagement quality review, as that point would be self-evident from the engagement quality reviewer's concurring approval of issuance of the auditor's report.
+If the Board's intention is that the documentation reflect which individual work papers are reviewed or something else, we recommend that the Board clarify that point.